-Beach nourishment is a common method for rebuilding and maintaining beaches and dunes experiencing erosion from storms and sea level rise (SLR).
-However, the impacts of nourishment are mostly understood in relatively short-term time frames (i.e., < 10 years).
-Given limited budgets for coastal protection, it is important to make decisions around beach nourishment with consideration of how sand moves once it is placed, and how it provides protection into the future to the beach nourishment site and surrounding region.
-NCCOS sponsored research assessed the effectiveness of beach and dune nourishment on barrier island morphological resilience for a 30-year period of beach management.
+Beach nourishment is a common method for rebuilding and maintaining beaches and dunes experiencing erosion from storms and sea level rise.
+However, the impacts of nourishment are mostly understood in relatively short-term time frames (i.e., less than 10 years).
+Given limited budgets for coastal protection, beach nourishment planners must consider how sand moves once it is placed and how added sand will protect the beach nourishment site and surrounding region in the long term.

 Over decadal timescales, barrier islands depend on the accumulation of overwash deposition during individual storm events to migrate landward (rollover) or seaward in response to changes in sea level.
 Although storms may overwash and destroy natural dune systems, over time, dunes can maintain volume due to natural recovery processes.
 If a barrier island is unable to keep pace, it may drown by flattening if the island is unable to maintain height, narrowing if the island undergoes rapid shoreline retreat, or deflating (a combination of narrowing and flattening).

-Results showed the 30-year nourishment modeling scenario helped to maintain island volumes by increasing barrier height and width compared with the no-nourishment scenario.
+Results showed the 30-year nourishment modeling scenario helped maintain island volumes by increasing barrier height and width compared with the no-nourishment scenario.
 During storms when collision was dominant, higher volumes of sand were lost from the wider beach in the nourishment scenario than in the no-action scenario.
 During stronger storms, nourishment reduced dune overtopping, allowing the island to maintain height and width, whereas the no-action scenario resulted in island rollover (moving the island landward) and decreased island height.
 Nourishment was particularly effective in reducing erosion and breaching during back-to-back storms occurring in the same year.